Live Chat Now

 Cyber security is the practice of protecting data systems and computer networks from digital attacks and minimizing the impact when they do occur.
 Also known as information technology (IT) security, the practice employs strategies, techniques and tools that are designed to combat or recover from threats to sensitive information contained in networked systems, typically from outside of an organization.

-Some of the online cyber security programs available here at DeVry include our Bachelor's Degree in Information Technology and Networking with a Cyber Security Specialization which is focused on the general practice of cyber security, our Bachelor's Degree in Computer Information Systems with a Cyber Security Programming Specialization which concentrates on more specialized programming knowledge and its applications in the cyber security field and our Associate Degree in Cybersecurity and Networking which teaches you how to keep networked devices, infrastructures and environments secure and running smoothly.
+Some of the online cyber security programs available here at DeVry include our Bachelor's Degree in Cybersecurity and Networking, our Bachelor's Degree in Information Technology and Networking with a Cyber Security Specialization which is focused on the practice of cyber security primarily related to network and cloud security, our Bachelor's Degree in Computer Information Systems with a Cyber Security Programming Specialization which concentrates on more specialized programming knowledge and its applications in the cyber security field and our Associate Degree in Cybersecurity and Networking which teaches you how to keep networked devices, infrastructures and environments secure and running smoothly.
 In addition to our undergraduate cyber security degrees, our Undergraduate Certificate in Cyber Security helps you build a foundation to learn about safeguarding strategies, OS concepts and more.

 Cyber security may sound like it’s hard to learn, but as with any area of study, the degree of difficulty depends on the student.
 You may find certain cyber security courses to be more challenging than others, but if you dedicate yourself to learning, manage your time effectively and maintain your focus, you can effectively pursue your goal of earning a cyber security degree.

-Many cyber security careers involve building safe networks that prevent cyber attacks from external forces, uncovering and patching vulnerabilities that malicious hackers could exploit and detecting malware and unauthorized access to sensitive data and operating systems while facilitating the free flow of information between networked devices.
-There are many types of cyber security professionals, each with their own competencies.
+Many cyber security careers involve building safe networks that prevent cyberattacks from external forces, uncovering and patching vulnerabilities that malicious hackers could exploit, and detecting malware and unauthorized access to sensitive data and operating systems, while facilitating the free flow of information between networked devices.
+There are many types of cyber security professionals, each with its own competency.
 For instance, an ethical hacker specializes in breaking into systems to identify security vulnerabilities, while a cyber security analyst would likely spend more time evaluating the system itself to recommend improvements.

 The answer depends on which program you choose to enroll in.
-For example, our online Undergraduate Certificate in Cyber Security can be completed in as little as 1 year and 4 months, while our Bachelor’s Degree Specialization in Cyber Security Programming can be completed in as little as 2 years and 8 months.3 You may have the potential to complete your program even more quickly if you have qualifying transfer credits.
+For example, our online Undergraduate Certificate in Cyber Security can be completed in as little as 1 year and 2 months on an accelerated schedule, 1 year and 6 months on a normal schedule.4 Our Bachelor’s Degree in Cybersecurity and Networking can be completed in as little as 2 years and 8 months on an accelerated schedule, 4 years on a normal one.5

 Learning Experience